nf-core/phaseimpute/docs/output.md

 </details>

-[bcftools concat](https://samtools.github.io/bcftools/bcftools.html) will produce a single VCF from a list of imputed VCFs in chunks.
+[`bcftools concat`](https://samtools.github.io/bcftools/bcftools.html#concat) will produce a single VCF from a list of imputed VCFs in chunks.

 ## Reports

 Reports contain useful metrics and pipeline information for the different modes.

-- [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution